Gichbuoy/alx-higher_level_programming/README.md

 Getting started with python
-  - Python is a general purpose language used in many fields such as data analysis and AI
+  - Python is a general purpose language used in many fields such as data analysis and AI and Data Science